yabwe/medium-editor/README.md

   determine the state is entirely up to you. `checkState` will be called multiple times and will receive a [DOM `Element`](https://developer.mozilla.org/en-US/docs/Web/API/element) as parameter.

 * `init` is called after the editor instance is passed to the extension.
-You would do extra initialization for your extension.
-This method is primarily created for you to do some initialization with access to the editor instance, such as adding a form to the toolbar.
-See __Adding a Form__.
+You would use this method to do extra initialization for your extension, such as adding a form to the toolbar.
+This method is primarily created for you to do some initialization after the editor instance is passed to the extension.
+See __Simple table example__.

 Properties